 The Plaza Hotel and the Pulitzer Fountain

-From the Rockefeller Centre, carry on up Fifth Avenue for another 9 blocks until the buildings give way to Centra Park.
-On the corner of Fifth Avenue and 59th Street is the Pulitzer Fountain and the Plaza Hotel.
+From the Rockefeller Centre, carry on up Fifth Avenue for another 9 blocks until the buildings give way to Central Park.
+On the corner of Fifth Avenue and 59th Street are the Pulitzer Fountain and the Plaza Hotel.
 The distance is another 0.5 miles and should take approximately 9-10 minutes.

 On the way, just across from the Rockefeller Centre, on the right side of Fifth Avenue is the St Patrick’s Cathedral, its Neo-Gothic style contrasting with and dwarfed by the modern skyscrapers around it.

 The shops become more high-end as you get closer to the park, including Saks Fifth Avenue opposite the Rockefeller Centre and Tiffany’s flagship store (made famous by the movie Breakfast at Tiffany’s, of course) at 57th Street.

 The Plaza Hotel is another New York Icon.
 If I can continue my movie location theme, it features in The Way We Were and Home Alone 2: Lost in New York.
 I can highly recommend the cocktails in the Champagne Bar, which is pretty good for people-spotting: I saw Princess Diana’s brother, the Earl of Spencer, there a few years ago.